fsharp/fslang-design/RFCs/FS-1018-adjust-extensions-method-scope.md

 # Summary
 [summary]: #summary

-In F# 4.0 and before, certain extension methods were not in scope within their own implementation.
+In F# 4.0 and before, C#-style extension methods were not in scope within their own implementation.

 In F# 4.1, these extension methods are now considered in scope.
 In very rare circumstances, this can change the behaviour of existing F# code.